County Kerry Ireland · Co. Kerry · Sneem Save · Share

 An tSnaidhm · Co.
 Kerry

-The knot in the Ring of Kerry — two squares, one river, and Charlie Chaplin's old summer home.
+The knot in the Ring of Kerry - two squares, one river, and a world-champion wrestler in bronze.

 Sneem is the village the coach buses stop at for a coffee and a leg-stretch on the Ring of Kerry.
 That is the version most people see - forty minutes, a scone, back on the bus.
 The other version is the one where you stay the night, walk down to the salmon waterfalls behind the church, and find a quiet pint in The Blue Bull while the day-trippers are halfway to Killarney.

 The shape of the place is the trick.
-The Sneem River splits the village clean in two — North Square on one side, South Square on the other, a single stone bridge between them.
+The Sneem River splits the village clean in two - North Square on one side, South Square on the other, a single stone bridge between them.
 The Irish name means knot, and you can see why.
-Charlie Chaplin spent every summer here from 1959 to 1977 and there is a statue of him in South Square, sitting with his hat.
-A few yards away is Steve Crusher Casey, world-champion wrestler, born in the parish, cast in bronze with a stance that could go through a wall.
+In South Square, Steve Crusher Casey - world-champion wrestler, born in the parish - stands in bronze with a stance that could go through a wall.

 Up the road at Parknasilla, George Bernard Shaw wrote part of Saint Joan in a hotel room looking out over Kenmare Bay.
 The village has the Pyramids - a small sculpture park of stone pyramids set just off the road, built by a local artist in the 1980s, deeply odd, and worth ten minutes.
 Quill's Woollen Market on the corner of South Square is the original of the chain.
 Stay for a night and the place stops being a coach stop and starts being a village.